tdmore-dev/tdmore/docs/book/08-Vignettes.md

 i <- which(pnorm(abs(standardDeviations)) > 0.975)
 if(length(i) > 0) {
-  cat("This patient has unlikely (outside 95% CI) parameter estimates for ", names(i),".
+  cat("This subject has unlikely (outside 95% CI) parameter estimates for ", names(i),".
 There may be a treatment adherence issue.")
 }
 ```